 An indicator will sound when the battery's voltage is low.
 You have approximately 5 minutes to replace the battery.
-An indicator will sound just before the battery stops working.
+A tone lasting two seconds will sound just before the battery stops working.

-Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used.
+- Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used. - ☐ My hearing instrument has a tamper resistant battery compartment.